pranay-anchan/Capstone/data/README.md

 - 'MISDEMEANOR': Number of misdemeanor crimes in the taxi zone

 ## Transportation
-- 'subway': Distance to the nearest subway entrance
+- 'subway': Number of subway entrances
-- 'bus': Distance to the nearest bus stop
+- 'bus': Number of bus stops

 ## Education
 - 'sat': Average score of SAT reading, math, and writing.